fdebarros/Newsletter-API/readme.md

 ###### Put the URL `http://localhost:3000/users` (depending on your host mapping you'll have to use `127.0.0.1:3000/users`) and click on "SEND".
 You'll receive the response `[]`

 ##### To test POST method:
 ###### Select POST, click on "Body" and "www-form-urlencoded".
 On the first key field enter "name", on the key field bellow you'll enter "email".
 On the first value field you can enter a name or whatever word you want, and on the email value you can do the same.
 Finally click on "SEND".
-You may see something like that:
+You may see something like this: